MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/export-to.md

 ## Concurrent requests

 The exportToFile API supports a limited number of concurrent requests.
 The maximum number of concurrent requests supported is 500 per capacity.
 To avoid exceeding the limit and getting a Too Many Requests (429) error, either distribute the load over time or across capacities.
 Only five pages of a report are processed concurrently.
 For example, if you're exporting a report with 50 pages, the export job will be processed in 10 sequential intervals.
 When optimizing your export job, you may want to consider executing a few jobs in parallel.

->[!NOTE]
->
-> * Exporting a Power BI report to file using the `exportToFile` API, is not supported for [Premium Per User (PPU)](../../enterprise/service-premium-per-user-faq.yml).

 ## Code examples